SpongePowered/SpongeDocs/source/plugin/internals/mcp.rst

   the development environment, and then re-obfuscated to Searge or Notch mappings.

 .. note::
-    When you create a plugin you work with *MCP mappings* in your development environment.
+    When you create a plugin, you work with *MCP mappings* in your development environment.
 To run the plugin in production (outside of your IDE) you need to re-obfuscate it to *Searge mappings*.

 Using the MCPBot